Skip to Main Navigation | Skip to Content

 UCM students have the option to join several student organizations that will provide opportunities for leadership development and involvement with faculty sponsors and service to the community and the special education profession.
 The UCM chapter of Student Council for Exceptional Children is one of the largest chapters of that organization in the state of Missouri.
 Other professional organizations such as the Student Missouri State Teachers Association and the International Reading Association are also available.
 Additionally, an abundance of social fraternities and sororities are on campus if you choose to belong to one of those groups.

-The Special Education Programs at Central are fully accredited by the National Council of Accreditation of Teacher Education programs (NCATE), the Council for Exceptional Children, the Missouri Department of Elementary and Secondary Education (DESE), and the Higher Learning Commission (formerly North Central Association of Colleges and Schools).
-Central Missouri has the only accredited degree program in Missouri for the preparation of teachers of students with Severe Developmental Disabilities.
+The Special Education Programs at Central are fully accredited by the Council for Accreditation of Educator Preparation (CAEP), the Missouri Department of Elementary and Secondary Education (DESE), the Higher Learning Commission, and are Nationally Recognized by the Council for Exceptional Children.
+Central Missouri has the only accredited degree program in Missouri for the preparation of teachers of students with Autism and Severe Developmental Disabilities.

 The Special Education programs and the College of Education at UCM offer several student scholarships that will help defray the financial costs of you education.
 Additionally, if you choose to go into the special education field, there are federal financial aid packages that will enable you to get your entire education paid at NO cost to you.
 Consult a faculty advisor for additional information.